VoltaMission VoltaMission ← Back to home

 VoltaMission vs a sourcing broker

-A sourcing broker forwards your request to its contacts and marks up the part it resells.
-VoltaMission qualifies the supplier on engineering merit and hands you a de-risked introduction with no markup.
-Use a broker for known catalog parts you need fast; use VoltaMission for non-catalog, allocation-gated, or technically risky parts that need vetting.
+A sourcing broker marks up the cell or BMS inside the price it quotes you, usually without saying so or qualifying the supplier first.
+VoltaMission qualifies the supplier on engineering merit before any introduction, priced by quote or service fee, agreed with you before you commit.
+Use a broker for known catalog cells sourced fast; use VoltaMission for non-catalog, allocation-gated, or technically risky cells and BMS that need vetting.

-Key takeaway A broker sells you access and takes a margin on the part.
-VoltaMission sells you engineering judgment: it verifies the supplier is legitimate, can hit your spec, and will survive production — then introduces you directly, with no markup on the part.
+Key takeaway A broker sells you access and folds its margin into the part price, undisclosed, without qualifying the supplier.
+VoltaMission sells you engineering judgment first: it verifies the supplier is legitimate, can hit your cycle-life or protection-circuit spec, and will survive production — then introduces you, with the fee structure (quote or service fee) disclosed upfront.

 What a sourcing broker does

-A broker connects a buyer to a seller and earns a margin on the transaction, usually by marking up the part it resells.
-Brokers are effective when a part is a known, catalog item and the main problem is access or speed.
-They generally do not evaluate the supplier's manufacturing capability or the part's production risk on engineering merit.
+A broker connects a buyer to a seller and earns a margin on the transaction, usually by marking up the cell or BMS it resells without disclosing the markup.
+Brokers are effective when a cell is a known, catalog item and the main problem is access or speed.
+They generally do not evaluate the supplier's manufacturing capability or the cell's cycle-life and thermal-safety risk on engineering merit.

 What VoltaMission does differently

-VoltaMission is a hardware supplier qualification and technical sourcing firm.
-It locates the right component or equipment, verifies the vendor is a real manufacturer, and qualifies it on technical merit — specifications, manufacturing capability, samples, and origin compliance — before a de-risked introduction.
-It takes no markup on the part; clients pay for the evaluation.
+VoltaMission is an independent battery cell and BMS qualification and technical sourcing firm.
+It locates the right cell or custom BMS, verifies the vendor is a real manufacturer, and qualifies it on technical merit — cycle life, energy density, thermal-runaway margin, protection-circuit accuracy, samples, and origin compliance — before a de-risked introduction.
+The fee — a quote or a service fee, depending on the engagement — is disclosed and agreed before a client commits; what a broker doesn't do is qualify the supplier first.

 Side by side